Views: 41 Author: Wang Publish Time: 2024-07-09 Origin: Site

 Welding and Thermal Stability:

-C-4 is specifically designed for as-welded stability.
+C4 is specifically designed for as-welded stability.
 Its low carbon/silicon minimizes harmful carbide precipitation in the heat-affected zone.
 This is crucial for parts undergoing repeated heating and cooling cycles without needing post-weld heat treatment.

 Performance at High Temperatures: